thebkv/bkv/galatians06.md

   - sowing to the Spirit and reaping in due season
   - the cross ending the rule of the old world
   - new creation as the governing reality in Christ
-summary: Paul shows what life in the Spirit looks like when it takes form in human life: restoring the fallen, carrying burdens, sowing good seed, persevering toward the harvest, and living as a new creation through the cross of Christ.
+summary: "Paul shows what life in the Spirit looks like when it takes form in human life: restoring the fallen, carrying burdens, sowing good seed, persevering toward the harvest, and living as a new creation through the cross of Christ."
 permalink: /galatians06/
 ---

 # Galatians 6 — The Harvest of the New Creation